Properties of the EMCEL scheme for approximating irregular diffusions

 Next we discuss properties from category~\eqref{it:31012020a2} of the introduction.
 Specifically, here we examine how the EMCEL scale factors depend on the state variable, i.e., we study the functions $I\ni y\mapsto\wh a_h(y)$, and observe that the results translate into some good stability features of the scheme.

 \begin{theo}[Comparison principle] For every $h\in(0,\ol h]$ and $z\in \{-1,1\}$, the mapping $y\mapsto y+\wh a_h(y)z$ is nondecreasing on~$I$. \end{theo}

 Let us discuss the meaning of this result.
 If at some time $kh$ the EMCEL$(h)$ approximation is in position $y\in I$, then it will be either in $y+\wh a_h(y)$ or in $y-\wh a_h(y)$ at time $(k+1)h$.
 Consider two points $y_1<y_2$ in $I$.
 Theorem~\ref{prop:comp_princ} suggests to compare two situations, where at time $kh$ we are in $y_1$ (the 1st situation) or in $y_2$ (the 2nd one), and asserts that, if we use the same realized $\xi_{k+1}$ in both situations (recall~\eqref{eq:def_X}), then, in the 1st situation, we end up in the smaller position at time $(k+1)h$ than in the 2nd situation.
 Notice that this property need not hold for the Euler scheme\footnote{When we speak about the Euler scheme, we restrict ourselves to the SDE case.}, which may result in a kind of ``diverging oscillations'' in the Euler scheme.
-We quote Figure~\ref{fig cosh} from \cite{aku-jmaa}\footnote{We remark that Theorem~\ref{prop:comp_princ}, which holds for \emph{all} possible speed measures $m$, is a much stronger result than the comparison principle in \cite{aku-jmaa} and that the proof in \cite{aku-jmaa} is based on the implicit function theorem, which cannot be used for all \emph{all} possible speed measures $m$, as the involved functions, in particular, $\wh a_h$, are, in general, not in $C^1$ (the latter claim follows from Theorem~\ref{theo:ode} below).
-Thus, the the proof of Theorem~\ref{prop:comp_princ} uses ideas that are not present in \cite{aku-jmaa}.} as an example of what can happen when the SDE coefficients are of superlinear growth (also see Theorem~2.1 in \cite{HJK} for a related quantitative statement regarding the Euler scheme).